rd--/blksc3/md/glossary.md

 The number may be an integer or a real number.
 Trying to type in a text that is not a number leaves the number unchanged.
 The number block is fetched from the _Constants_ category of the toolbox.
-The figure below shows the number twenty three divided by an approximation of π.
+The figure below shows the number twenty three divided by an approximation of π, it is the block drawing of the expression _23 / 3.141_.

 ![](sw/blksc3/png/Number.svg)